Machado117/drive-store/README.md

 # drive-store
-Encrypt files and store on google drive.
+Encrypt files and store them on google drive.